3DStreet/3dstreet-docs/docs/key-features/asset-system.md

 - **Texture compression**: textures are re-encoded to WebP at quality 0.85 and resized down to a maximum of 2048×2048
 - **Mesh deduplication and pruning**: unused data, duplicate vertices, and orphaned nodes are removed
+- **Scene flattening and mesh joining**: the node hierarchy is flattened and compatible meshes are joined to reduce draw calls
+- **Material palette atlasing**: small solid-color materials are merged into a palette texture to further cut draw calls
 - **Draco mesh compression**: geometry is compressed with Draco for dramatically smaller files and faster loading
 - **Bail-if-bigger**: if the optimized output is larger than the original (common when the file is already well-optimized), 3DStreet keeps the original instead
 - **Already-optimized detection**: files that already use Draco + WebP skip the pipeline entirely

 Both the **original** and the **optimized** versions are stored.
-Scenes load the optimized version by default, and the original is kept so you can re-download it, share it, or re-process it later.
+Scenes load the optimized version by default to increase scene download speeds and improve render performance.
+The original is kept so you can re-download it, share it, or re-process it later.
 Only the original file counts against your storage quota, the optimized derivative is on us.

 ## Attribution